Ji-Hwan Bae Player Props: Pirates vs. Mets

 Ji-Hwan Bae At The Plate

-- Bae is hitting .276 with eight doubles, two home runs and 12 walks.
+- Bae is batting .277 with eight doubles, two home runs and 13 walks.

+- Bae is batting .385 during his last outings and is on a four-game hitting streak.

-- Bae has picked up a hit in 30 of 51 games this year, with multiple hits 12 times.
+- Bae has reached base via a hit in 31 games this year (of 52 played), and had multiple hits in 12 of those games.

-- He has gone deep in two of 51 games played this season, and in 1.1% of his plate appearances.
+- In 52 games played this year, he has gone deep in just two of them.

-- Bae has driven home a run in eight games this year (15.7%), including more than one RBI in 9.8% of his games and producing three or more of his team's runs on one occasion..
+- Bae has picked up an RBI in nine games this year (17.3%), with two or more RBI in six of those contests (11.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.